tlong314/cmgame/README.md

 ```

 A very useful tool that makes use of a few others is a sprite's setPath method.
 It can give you a lot of control over your sprite's movement.
-You can use it to set the sprite's velocity all at once, via a point object or an array.
-Or, for more interesting patterns, you can set it to a CMGame.Function instance (generally one that is animated).
+You can use it to set the sprite's velocity all at once, via a point object, an array, or number arguments.
+Or, for more interesting patterns, you can set it to a CMFunction instance (generally one that is animated).

 ```javascript
 sprite.setPath({